hpc-maths/2025-hands-on-samurai/practical_session/04-euler.md

 ## Explanation of the provided code

-Euler code becomes more complex due to the number of equations and the coupling between them.
-To not lose your time, we provide you with a starting code that you can find in the `euler` folder.
+The Euler code becomes more complex due to the number of equations and the coupling between them.
+To save time, we provide you with starter code that you can find in the `euler` folder.
 We will now explain the different parts of the code that will help you in the next steps.

 The configuration of the mesh and fields is defined in `config.hpp`.